-E. Associate Transactions

-- Please refer to Statement of Additional Information (SAI).

-F. Taxation

-- For details on taxation please refer to the clause on Taxation in the SAI apart from the following:
+- E. Associate Transactions Please refer to Statement of Additional Information (SAI) - F. Taxation- For details on taxation please refer to the clause on Taxation in the SAI apart from the following:

-Taxation of Equity-Oriented Mutual Funds (Rates applicable for the Financial Year 2025-26)
+Taxatio on of

+Equity- •

+Orient ed

+Mutua I

+Funds (Rates

+applic able

+for the

+Financ ial

+Year 2025-

+26)

-This document primarily covers taxation of units of equity oriented mutual funds (Refer Note 2).
-The information is provided for general information only.
-However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors / authorised dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the schemes.
+This document primarily covers taxation of units of equity oriented mutual funds (Refer Note The 2). information is provided for general information only.
+However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors authorised dealers with respect the specific amount of tax and other implications arising out of his or her participation the in schemes.

-Taxability in the hands of Individuals / Non-corporates / Corporates Particulars Resident Non-Resident Tax on distributed income Taxed in the hands of unitholders at applicable rate under the provisions of the Income-tax Act, 1961 (Act) (Refer Note 3) Taxed in the hands of unitholders at the rate of 20% u/s 115A/115AD of the Act (plus applicable surcharge and health and education cess) Capital Gains (Note: Note of Long Term Capital Gains: 12.5% (plus applicable surcharge 12.5% (plus applicable surcharge (Held for a period of more than 12 Months) and health and education cess) without indexation and health and education cess) without indexation , (Refer Note 7) (Refer Note 7) Short Term Capital Gains 20% (plus applicable surcharge 20% (plus applicable surcharge (Held for a period of 12 months or less) and health and education cess) and health and education cess)
+Particulars Taxability in the hands of Individuals / Non-corporates / Corporates Tamediais Resident Non-Resident Tax on distributed income Taxed in the hands of unitholders at applicable rate under the provisions of the Income-tax Act, 1961 (Act) (Refer Note 3) Taxed in the hands of unitholders at the rate of 20% u/s 115A/ 115AD of the Act (plus applicable surcharge and health and education cess) Capital Gains Long Term Capital Gains: 12.5% (plus applicable 12.5% (plus applicable (Held for a period of more than 12 Months) surcharge and health and education cess) without indexation surcharge and health and education cess) without indexation (Refer Note 7) (Refer Note 7) Short Term Capital Gains 20% (plus applicable 20% (plus applicable (Held for a period of 12 months or less) surcharge and health and education cess) surcharge and health and education cess)